rohini-omnilytiqs/vmwellness/README.md

 ## Problem Statement
 When the time came for VMware's annual Intern Borathon, our team assembled from a diverse range of business units, locations, and majors.
 We bonded over our shared interest in developing a high-impact product to improve the employee experience, and decided to develop a Wellness Platform as a technology response to COVID-19.

-## Design
+## Project Design
 Using Django Web Framework, we developed a full-stack application requiring a database backend.
 You can view our preliminary object relational mapping diagram below.
 ![database](/databaseDesign.png)

-Additionally, we agreed that it was a high priority to maintain consistent branding throughout the application and developed a style guide, featured below.
+Our team recognized it a high priority to maintain consistent branding throughout the application and developed a style guide, featured below.
 ![style](/styleGuide.png)

 ## Implementation